Small Research Grant

 Janin Roessel, University of Mannheim: Success as a Burden versus Independence of Achievements – Self-Compassion as a Coping Resource for Impostor Feelings

-Abstract: Feelings of being an impostor (IP) despite high achievements is prevalent in achievement contexts ranging from higher education to management.
-The impostor phenomenon poses a burden on individuals' well-being and career-progress, and, ultimately, on society at large—but research on resilience and interventions is lacking.
+Abstract: Feelings of being an impostor (IP) despite high achievements are prevalent in achievement contexts ranging from higher education to management.
+The impostor phenomenon poses a burden on individuals' well-being and career progress, and, ultimately, on society at large—but research on resilience and interventions is lacking.
 The present project investigates self-compassion (SC) as a coping resource for IP feelings.
 Study 1 investigates this correlatively on a trait level in work contexts.
-Study 2 is experimental and tests effects of a low-threshold SC intervention on IP symptoms among students.
+Study 2 is experimental and tests the effects of a low-threshold SC intervention on IP symptoms among students.

 Ozden Melis Ulug, University of Massachusetts Amherst: Turning non-allies into allies: The role of inclusive victimhood narratives in achieving justice and peace